 - Available elements open: The available elements on the data folder can be seen on this list.
 The open elements will be arranged on the top of the list with a ticked square. - o Press on the name of any element to open it. - Press on the left square to close it. - Sub-elements: By briefly clicking on the name of an element (waypoints file or route) the waypoints which it contains will be displayed.
 Press again on the name of the element to hide its contents. - Actions on the elements: You can carry out diverse actions on each element.
 When selecting an element (click briefly on it) the bottom buttons of the list will show the most important functions for this element (see properties, zoom on the element, add waypoints, etc.).
-Next you have a list of the elements you can find: - o Properties: Inside properties you can also find :

-- Zoom to it

-Show that element on map.
-Once in 'zoom to it' window, you can go to:

-- Navigation window
+Next you have a list of the elements you can find: - o Properties: Inside properties you can also find : - Navigate - Zoom to it - Zoom to it : Show that element on map.
+Once in 'zoom to it' window, you can go to: - Navigation window - Back - Create new waypoints file